-Tai chi, as well, because of its slow, graceful moves, can help reduce pain and physical impairment in people with arthritis.
-In a 2010 study, researchers reported that arthritis patients who practiced tai chi twice a week for eight weeks experienced improvements in pain, fatigue, and stiffness.
+Tai chi, because of its slow, graceful moves, can help reduce pain and physical impairment in people with arthritis.
+In a 2010 study, researchers reported that arthritis patients who practiced tai chi twice a week for eight weeks experienced improvements in pain, fatigue and stiffness.
 They also felt an overall increased sense of well being.

 Other studies have also found that sleep deprivation increases inflammation, which in turn, increases pain.
 On the other hand, better sleep improves comfort.
 A good night’s sleep has been associated in studies with reduced sensitivity to pain.

-Sometimes existing joint pain can make it hard to fall sleep, or may wake you up in the middle of the night.
+Sometimes, existing joint pain can make it hard to fall asleep or may wake you up in the middle of the night.
 If you’re finding this to be the case, check with your doctor.
-The best approach is to treat both the pain and the insomnia at the same time, as they tend to feed each other.
+The best approach is to treat both the pain and insomnia at the same time as they tend to feed each other.
 In addition, do everything you can to increase the likelihood that you’ll get a good night’s sleep.

 Don’t forget to exercise every day.
 A 2014 study found that a regular exercise program improved not only pain and stiffness, but sleep quality as well.

-Sugar and white flour can spike blood sugar levels, which can lead to inflammation and—you guessed it—pain.
-These types of foods also increase risk of becoming overweight, which puts more pressure on the joints.
+Sugar and white flour can spike blood sugar levels, which can lead to inflammation and — you guessed it — pain.
+These types of foods also increase the risk of becoming overweight, which puts more pressure on the joints.

-A 2003 study also reported that RA patients who followed a Mediterranean diet—which includes fish, whole grains, healthy fats (like olive oil), lots of fruits and veggies, and seeds and nuts—reduced overall inflammation, increased physical function, and improved vitality.
+A 2003 study also reported that RA patients who followed a Mediterranean diet — which includes fish, whole grains, healthy fats like olive oil, lots of fruits, vegetables, seeds and nuts — reduced overall inflammation, increased physical function and improved vitality.

 We make vitamin D in the body when the skin is exposed to the sun.
 We also get a little bit from food, but not enough.
-That means if you’re not getting enough sun exposure (minus the sunscreen), you are probably low on vitamin D, and that’s bad news for your joints.
+That means if you’re not getting enough sun exposure minus the sunscreen, you are probably low on vitamin D, which is bad news for your joints.

-Yet many of us aren’t getting enough.
-In 2008, researchers reported that vitamin D deficiency is now recognized as a pandemic, and in 2009, they found that three-quarter of Americans were deficient.
+Yet, many of us aren’t getting enough.
+In 2008, researchers reported that vitamin D deficiency is now recognized as a pandemic and, in 2009, they found that three-quarters of Americans were deficient.

-The recommended daily allowance for this vitamin is 600 to 800 IUs a day, though many health experts advise that you get 1,000 IUs.
-To get more vitamin D, expose yourself to sunlight without sunscreen for just 10-15 minutes every other day.
-Then consider taking supplements, particularly in the darker winter months.
+The recommended daily allowance for this vitamin is 600 to 800 IUs a day, although many health experts advise that you get 1,000 IUs.
+To get more vitamin D, expose yourself to sunlight without sunscreen for just 10 to 15 minutes every other day.
+Then, consider taking supplements, particularly in the darker winter months.
 It’s also wise to ask your doctor to check your vitamin D levels to be sure you’re in the safe range.

 Some of us are addicted to our soda pops, but if you have joint pain or arthritis, it’s time to choose a different beverage.
 Studies have suggested that consuming sodas on a regular basis can worsen arthritis pain and inflammation.

 In the Framingham Osteoarthritis study, for example, cola intake was associated with lower bone mineral density in women’s hips.
-(Bone mineral density is a measurement of bone health.)
-The mean bone mineral density of those who consumed at least one cola a day was 3.7 – 5.4 percent lower than in those who consumed less than one cola a month.
+Bone mineral density is a measurement of bone health.
+The mean bone mineral density of those who consumed at least one cola a day was 3.7 to 5.4 percent lower than in those who consumed less than one cola a month.
 Similar results were seen with diet colas.

-And in 2014 study, researchers found that regular consumption of sugar-sweetened soda increased risk of RA in women.
+In a 2014 study, researchers found that regular consumption of sugar-sweetened soda increased the risk of RA in women.

-Soda not only increases risk of arthritis, though—it can also make it worse if you already have it.
+Soda not only increases the risk of arthritis, but it can also make it worse if you already have it.
 In a 2012 study, researchers reported that patients who drank the most soda had the quickest progression of OA, with cartilage depletion occurring faster than in those who didn’t drink so much soda.

-In addition to the ten items above, poor quality shoes can also contribute to joint pain and deterioration.
+In addition to the 10 items above, poor-quality shoes can also contribute to joint pain and deterioration.
 High heels throw your balance off kilter and can cause knee pain and back pain.
 Shoes that don’t provide enough cushioning or arch support can also contribute to pain and stress on the joints.